What is the abomination of desolation?

 The temple desecration

-In Matthew 24:15, Jesus spoke about the desolation abomination and not abominations (plural).
+In Matthew 24:15, Jesus spoke about the desolation abomination and not about abominations (plural).
 Therefore we can assume that Jesus was referring to Daniel 11 and 12; to the temple desecration.

 Ezekiel also speaks about the desolation in the sanctuary by worshipping idols (Ezekiel 8:6,9,10,13,17; 9:4).

-church seated in darkness
+Church seated in darkness

-When someone desecrates the temple, it means the end of the temple service.
-This is the desolation.
 Just like Antiochus Epiphanies, who put an image of his god in the temple and because of that the sanctuary was desecrated, so will it also be in the end times.
 When the temple, the church, will be desecrated.

 When we look at many churches, we already see this happening.

-The church service has become a social entertainment service, where everything revolves around man and pleasing the carnal man.
-Doctrines of devils are preached and the words in the Bible are adjusted to the will, lusts, and desires of the carnal man.
-In some churches, the Word is already thrown out of the church, because the Word offends the feelings of people (Read also: Jesus thrown out of the church).
+Seducing spirits have entered the lives of people, whereby doctrines of devils are preached.
+The words in the Bible are taken out of context.
+They change and adjust the words to the will, lusts, and desires of the carnal people.
+Some local churches have already thrown out the Word from the church, because the Word offends the feelings of people.
+(Read also: Jesus thrown out of the church).

 Jesus said to His disciples, when they would see the abomination of desolation stand in the holy place, the people in Judea had to flee to the mountains.